 On wide carriageways, the provision of a central island is preferred.
 Central islands offer space for pedestrians to wait if they cannot cross the whole carriageway within one signal phase.
 Central islands should be wide enough to accommodate pedestrians with a pram or a wheelchair.
-Recommendations range from a minimum of 1.50m (Municipal Chamber of Lisbon, 2018; The Highways Agency, 2004) to 1.82m (National Association of City Transportation Officials, 2013) and 2.50m (FGSV, 2006).
+Recommendations range from a minimum of 1.50m (The Highways Agency 2004; Municipal Chamber of Lisbon 2018) to 1.82m (National Association of City Transportation Officials 2013) and 2.50m (FGSV 2006).

 The green time for pedestrians should enable a standard pedestrian to cross the whole carriageway in one phase such that the central islands are simply present to provide the opportunity for slower (e.g., impaired) users to rest and to wait for the next green light.
 In addition to crossing distance, the next determining variable for pedestrian green time is the pedestrian design speed.
-Design speeds vary from 0.4m/s in Portugal (Ministry of Labour and Social Solidarity, 2006) up to 1.2m/s in the United States/Germany (FGSV, 2015a; Texas Transportation Institute, 2009).
+Design speeds vary from 0.4m/s in Portugal (Ministry of Labour and Social Solidarity 2006) up to 1.2m/s in the United States/Germany (Texas Transportation Institute 2009; FGSV 2015a).
 Low speeds might lead to unreasonably long cycle times and encourage planners to implement shorter times.
 High speeds may lead to safety issues because pedestrians cannot completely cross during the green time.
-Within aging
+Within aging Europe, there are numerous studies which strongly indicate that the pedestrian design speed must be decreased to values that are more acceptable (Asher et al. 2012; Crabtree et al. 2014).
+For example, Living Streets (2014) assumes 0.8m/s as a balanced value.
+Installation of buttons that requests for longer green times can be useful for elderly and impaired users.
+Other considerations for impaired users include the application of acoustical green time signals for visually impaired users.
+For general considerations, see Chapter 4.3.

-Source: (Municipal Chamber of Lisbon, 2018)
+Source: (Municipal Chamber of Lisbon 2018)